Active Travel Fund Tranche 4: Romiley works

 Overview of works

-We are working with Transport for Greater Manchester (TfGM) to deliver a network of fully inclusive routes to make walking, wheeling and cycling safer, more attractive and universally accessible for all.
+We're working with Transport for Greater Manchester (TfGM) to deliver a network of fully inclusive routes to make walking, wheeling and cycling safer, more attractive and universally accessible for all.
 This project includes the delivery of the following measures which you may recall were consulted and approved under our Romiley District Centre, Romiley Crossings and Romiley to Stockport packages.

 The measures are primarily to connect local residential, employment, education, retail and leisure destinations across Romiley.
 They also support existing routes to schools with new crossings and wider accessibility improvements.
 These include:

-• a new crossing on Stockport Road near Green Lane: works complete
+- a new crossing on Stockport Road near Green Lane: works complete

-See a map-based overview of the plan here.
+You can find a map-based overview of the plan here.

 PDF, 3.32 MB